DNM1008/Qtile-config/README.md

 You might have to make the autostart file executable: `sudo chmod +x ~/.config/qtile/autostart.sh`

-For my other configs, you should check out [this](https://github.com/DNM1008/Other-configs)
+For my full configs, you should check out [this](https://github.com/DNM1008/Dots)

 Special thanks to [DT](https://gitlab.com/dwt1), this config file is just his config file but customised a little bit by me.
 [His YouTube Channel](https://www.youtube.com/@DistroTube)